aneki.com Home Richest Most Populated Largest Most Expensive Poorest More Lists...

 Background:

-The Maldives were long a sultanate, first under Dutch and then under British protection.
-They became a republic in 1968, three years after independence.
-Since 1978, President Maumoon Abdul GAYOOM-currently in his sixth term in office-has dominated the island's political scene.
+The Maldives was long a sultanate, first under Dutch and then under British protection.
+It became a republic in 1968, three years after independence.
+Since 1978, President Maumoon Abdul GAYOOM - currently in his sixth term in office - has dominated the islands' political scene.
+Following riots in the capital Male in August 2004, the president and his government pledged to embark upon democratic reforms, including a more representative political system and expanded political freedoms.
+Progress has been slow, however, and many promised reforms have been delayed indefinitely.
 Tourism and fishing are being developed on the archipelago.
-Following riots in the capital Male in August 2004, the President and his government have pledged to embark upon democratic reforms-including a more representative political system and expanded political freedoms.

 People Maldives